 Figure 5.10: Timecourse of activity in different areas of the model.
 Panel (A) shows the activity during the last conditioning trial of the CS1-US1 association, while panel (B) shows what happen during reward omission after learning (CS1 alone).
 The first row shows the inputs to the network, with the blue line showing the mean activity in the IT cluster corresponding to CS1, while the black line shows the mean activity for the neurons of LH representing US1.
-The second row shows the timecourse of the VTA cell during these trials, similar to what is shown on Figure 5.5.
-The third row shows activity in CE, which matches the already observed timecourse in BLA during conditioning on Figure 5.4.
+The second row shows the timecourse of the VTA cell during these trials, similar to what is shown on figure 5.5.
+The third row shows activity in CE, which matches the already observed timecourse in BLA during conditioning on figure 5.4.
 The fourth row depicts the timecourse of activity in PPTN, with the blue line showing the unit responding to CS onset (with inputs from CE) and the black the one responsive the US (with inputs from LH).
 The fourth, fifth, sixth, seventh and eighth rows depicts the maximal activity in NAcc, VP, LHb and RMTg, respectively.
 Please refer to the text for how these activations relate to each other.

-a phasic burst at CS onset on both trials, but barely reacts after learning when the reward is delivered, while it is strongly inhibited when the reward is omitted.
+In order to better understand how the different nuclei in the model interact during conditioning and reward omission, figure 5.10 shows the time course of activity of several populations during the fifteenth conditioning trial of CS1-US1 (figure 5.10A), followed by the omission of US1 (figure 5.10B).
+The first row depicts the inputs to the networks, with the blue line showing the mean activity in the IT cluster selective for CS1 and the black line showing the mean activity of the LH neurons representing US1.
+As previously shown, VTA (second row) exhibits a phasic burst at CS onset on both trials, but barely reacts after learning when the reward is delivered, while it is strongly inhibited when the reward is omitted.
 The CS-driven burst is due to associative learning in the amygdala, what is reflected in the activity of the CE unit (third row).
 The transient activation of CE excites the CS-selective population in PPTN (fourth row, in blue), which in turn generates the phasic VTA burst and excites VP (sixth row).
 The excitation of VP increases the inhibition on LHb (seventh row) and RMTg (eighth row), which therefore remain silent.

-When the reward is delivered (Figure 5.10 A), LH activates directly the US-selective population of PPTN (fourth row, in black), but also the amygdala (reflected in the excitation of CE).
+When the reward is delivered (figure 5.10A), LH activates directly the US-selective population of PPTN (fourth row, in black), but also the amygdala (reflected in the excitation of CE).
 However, the strong competition between the CS- and US-related populations of PPTN results in the phasic activation of the US group only (as it receives LH inputs slightly before the CS group gets activated by CE, which is a disynaptic pathway and therefore slower).
 The US group of PPTN activates VTA and VP similarly.
 At the same time, NAcc gets activated by the reward delivery, through its inputs from BLA and vmPFC, in conjunction with the phasic VTA burst bringing the cell into the up-state.
 NAcc is then able to cancel the VTA burst through its direct modulatory projection.
 NAcc also inhibits strongly VP, but this inhibition is canceled by the excitatory projection from PPTN to VP.
 VP therefore keeps inhibiting LHb and RMTg, and no VTA dip is observed.